lidofinance/lido-dao/README.md

 inside each app's folder.

-Keep in mind that the code uses `assert`s to check invariants that should always be kept unless the code is buggy (in contrast to `require` statements which check pre-coditions), so full branch coverage will never be reported until [solidity-coverage#219] is implemented.
+Keep in mind that the code uses `assert`s to check invariants that should always be kept unless the code is buggy (in contrast to `require` statements which check pre-conditions), so full branch coverage will never be reported until [solidity-coverage#219] is implemented.